diogomatheus/diogomatheus.github.io/_posts/2019-01-20-quick-start-guide.md

 ---
-layout: post
 title: "Quick Start Guide"
-author: diogomatheus
+image: assets/images/12.jpg
 categories: [ Jekyll, tutorial ]
-image: assets/images/12.jpg
+tags: []
 ---
 If you already have a full Ruby development environment with all headers and RubyGems installed (see Jekyll’s requirements), you can create a new Jekyll site by doing the following: